gupta-ronak12/NephroRisk/README.md

 Model Performance:

-The final Random Forest model achieved 98.75% test accuracy.
+The final Random Forest model.

 Evaluation was performed using: Accuracy Score, Confusion Matrix and Classification Report